ent3m/JsonSaveSystem/README.md

 # Features:
 - Each component(script) has its own GUID.
 Each component is serialized separately.
 - One gameobject can have multiple serialized components.
 These components can be of the same type.
-- This system saves objects by scene, meaning each scene can be loaded and unloaded individually.
+- The system saves objects by scene, meaning each scene can be loaded and unloaded individually.
 - The data structure saves all scenes into one file, making it simple to transfer and keep track of save data.
 - Data is serialized to Utf8 bytes, which allows encryption and modification before writing to file.